isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 * Multi-Sport Programme (Running, Swimming, Cycling)
 * SportCares Champions (Leadership Programme)

 #### Featured SportCares Programme
 ###### SATURDAY NIGHT LIGHTS
 > ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport and opportunities to pick up relevant life skills through non-sport initiatives and courses.

+We also work with government agencies such as the Ministry of Social and Family Development (MSF) and Ministry of Home Affairs (MHA) to bring our sport-based development programmes to the rehabilitation institutions under their purview.
+This is in line with our intention to use sport to support the Singapore Prison Services' (SPS) [Throughcare Approach](https://www.sps.gov.sg/throughcare-approach) in the rehabilitation of offenders.